[Super beginner's guide in 3 minutes] Done! Check disk usage

 summary

-This time, we've introduced some options to help you master the
+The `df`This time, we've introduced some options to help you master the `df` command.

-you'll encounter problems like being unable to update or save logs.
+problems such as being unable to perform updates or save logs can occur.

-I will continue to try and error and
+I will continue to experiment and learn through trial and error,

 Thank you for reading to the end.